-Along with decades of leadership, management and field experience, new CTA Executive Director Joe Boyd brings an organizer’s mindset to working with members; A sign that says “Work hard and be kind” is displayed prominently in his office.
+Along with decades of leadership, management and field experience, new CTA Executive Director Joe Boyd brings an organizer’s mindset to working with members; a sign that says “Work hard and be kind” is displayed prominently in his office.
 The maxim ties into advice he received as a labor organizer that still guides his approach today: Don’t take yourself too seriously, take the people around you very seriously, but remember that everyone’s got their own issues.
-Joe Boyd

 “It’s given me the ability to give a lot of leeway to people,” says Boyd, who began his term as CTA’s executive director Nov.
 1.

-“We’re all imperfect, but we’re all trying to work together to make things better.
+“We’re all imperfect, but we’re all trying to work together to make things better.”